adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Semantic HTML isn't just about the elements we use&mdash;it's pretty obvious that you should use a `<a>` for a link, a `<table>` for tabular data and a `<p>` for a pargraph etc.

-But, more importantly, it's about the class names (and IDs) we add to the elements that provide *additional* hooks for the CSS (and Javascript) to enhance as appropriate.
+More importantly, it's about the class names (and IDs) we add, that provide *additional* hooks for CSS (and Javascript) to enhance as appropriate.

 It's easy to add class names without thought as to their naming but naming is very important.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>

-This is because humans are good at understanding human communication and bad at understanding the abbreviated non-semantic abstractions.
+This is because humans are good at understanding human communication and bad at understanding abbreviated, non-semantic abstractions.

 ## Good and bad examples of class names